simveit/machine_learning_coursera/Course 1/README.md

-# Machine learning course on coursera.
+# Course 1
-My implementations of the machine learning specialisation on coursera.
+My implementations of the machine learning specialisation course 1 on coursera.